Our customers have been hired by:

 Pro Tip: After you deliver your interior designer resume and cover letter, follow up.
 A follow-up email in three days gives your application a second chance to get the interview.

 Want more specific help to write a textured cover letter for your interior design resume?
-Check out our guide: "How To Write A Cover Letter [Complete Guide With Examples]"
+Check out our guide: Interior Design Cover Letter Example and Guide

 How to Add Contact Info to Your Resume